grafana/agent/docs/rfcs/xxxx-river.md

 a library to interoperate with tagged Go structs, it was insufficient for passing around arbitrary Go values, requiring me to [fork][gohcl] both github.com/hashicorp/hcl/v2/gohcl and github.com/zclconf/go-cty/cty/gocty to reduce boilerplate.
-This fork contains a non-trivial amount of changes that would need to be contributed upstream to be tenable long-term.
+While the fork lets us avoid the boilerplate of hand-crafting schema definitions for components, it contains a non-trivial amount of changes that would need to be contributed upstream to be tenable long-term.

 Additionally, there is desired functionality that is not supported today in HCL/go-cty:

 1. A stronger focus on performance and memory usage, changing go-cty to operate around Go values instead of converting Go values to a custom representation.
+   The performance gain will suit our needs for doing continuous evaluation of expressions.
 2. Ability to disable go-cty's requirement that strings are UTF-8 encoded
 3. Pass around functions as go-cty values (e.g., to allow a clustering component to expose a function to check for ownership of key against a hash